hellowac/mapnik-wiki-zh-cn/CSV-Plugin.md

 ### quote character

 The plugin defaults to assuming `"` is the quote character that lines needing quoted will be wrapped in.
-Therefore a line like `"Main street,USA"` would parse fine and the `,` inside would not be interpreted as a column separator, but `'Main street, USA` would not parse unless you passed a custom option like `quote='`.
+Therefore a line like `"Main street,USA"` would parse fine and the `,` inside would not be interpreted as a column separator, but `'Main street, USA'` would not parse unless you passed a custom option like `quote='`.